ziheng119/tp/docs/UserGuide.md

 title: User Guide
 ---

-SWEatless is a desktop application for **teaching staff who favour CLI usage** and want to **access and manage student and team information efficiently**.
+SWEatless is a desktop application for **CS2103/T teaching staff who favour CLI usage** and want to **access and manage student and team information efficiently**.
+Since many CS2103/T projects use CLI, teaching staff should be familiar with it, and may see value in integrating it with their student and team management.

+SWEatless allows for intuitive student-team management using easy-to-remember commands.
+Furthermore, it supports direct access to the Github accounts of both students and teams, allowing you keep track of progress with a single click!

 * Table of Contents
 {:toc}